 1. Liforme Original Yoga Mat

 Those just starting out with yoga, regardless of their age, often struggle to achieve the proper alignment of hands and feet required by different poses.
-The Liforme Original Yoga Mat addresses that issue by etching guidelines into the surface of the mat.
-This way you improve faster and reduce the chances of mistake driven injuries.
+The Liforme Original Yoga Mat addresses that issue by etching guidelines into the mat surface.

-What we like: We appreciate the aforementioned pattern etched into the surface that helps direct you to proper positioning.
-We really like how sticky the mat is.
+What we like: We appreciate the pattern etched into the surface.
+It does encourage proper positioning.
+Also, we like how sticky the mat is.
 Seniors should have no problems with slipping and sliding.

-Flaws: The major downside is that natural rubber is considerably more expensive than PVC or some other materials.
-But if you can make the stretch the environment will thank you.
+Flaws: Natural rubber is considerably more expensive than PVC or some other materials.

 2. Jade Yoga Voyager Yoga Mat

 Jade Yoga makes some of the most popular yoga mats on the market today.
-That popularity stems from the fact that their mats are durable, lightweight, sticky, eco-friendly and make good travel companions.
+Their mats are durable, lightweight, sticky, eco-friendly, and make excellent travel companions.
 They’re also attractive and affordable.
-Older folks who don’t want to spend an arm and a leg on a yoga mat should consider this one.

 What we like: We like that the mat can be rolled or folded, depending on your needs at the moment.
 The way the mat grips even the slipperiest surface is also admirable.
-In addition, the natural rubber makes it biodegradable.
+Also, the natural rubber is biodegradable.

 Flaws: The fact that it’s so thin (1/16 inch) means it’s not really a good choice for beginners.